textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 The resources listing can be used, if warranted, or deleted to keep the head post concise.
 Ditto with the final to-dos section.

 *Nota*, this template is relevant until all existing docs have dedicated issues.
 Once achieved, if ever, this template will be removed from the repository and the 'New page' template described previously will be the only one used.
-(This collaboration doc will need revised in relation.)
+(This collaboration document will need revised in relation.)

 #### Other issues

 You may happen to notice other kinds of issues created in the documentation repository that don't reflect the above situations.
 Issues not easily identified by titles having `page:` or `proposed:` prefixes will undoubtedly concern systems-related tasks, or other tasks dealing with platform architecture.
 If you ever need to start a new issue for such concerns, you can use a [blank issue](https://github.com/textpattern/textpattern.github.io/issues/new) and fill it in as you think best.

 ### Assignees and labels for docs issues

 When creating a new Issue or editing one that already exists, you can assign who is responsible for the issue and add the appropriate task and status Labels.

 (You will also see a Projects and Milestone option for assignment but we do not use these for documentation, so ignore them.)